xu2xulim/Trello-MirrorSync/README.md

 - Customfields
 - Locations (**Update** Apr 3 : support available.
 The maps with be visible with minimum of Standard plan)
 - Attachments (also 3rd party attachments like Box, Trello card / board, images, pdf...etc)
+- Comments

+### About comments

-- Comments (**Note** : all 'created' will be record as being created by the admin.
-When comment is deleted it is no longer available to synchronise with the other card, to overcome this comments marked with a prefix eg **del will be deleted via a cron instead.)
+**Note** : Introduced a primary flag to facilitate the synchronisation of comments since all comment written by the webhook will be tagged to the admin user, the sender full name is add as a prefix to the comment.
+This applies to any user writing comments on the primary card.
+When comment is deleted it is no longer available, it is no longer cannot be used to flag the corresponding comment for deletion.
+To overcome this, comments marked with `**del**` embed will be deleted via a cron job.

+### About Card members

+Card members are not included to minimise the notifications to members.
+Together with comments, it allows for all the collaboration to take place on the secondary card with changes replicated to the primary card.

 ## Demo
 See https://youtu.be/Th1WMViIznc